-A Letter to Newly Diagnosed Parents from a Veteran Camp Director
+A Letter to Newly Diagnosed Parents from our Associate Executive Director

 You found the courage to click on this!
 Wow, your heart rate and thoughts must be in high gear.
 The mere idea of camp means that someone other than you would be providing care, critical care for your child.
 Whew… that’s a lot to think about.